nim-lang/langserver/README.md

 - Workspace symbols
 - Rename symbols

-You can install `nimlangserver` using the instuctions for your text editor below:
+You can install `nimlangserver` using the instructions for your text editor below:

 ### Extension methods
 In addition to the standard `LSP` methods, `nimlangserver` provides additional nim specific methods.